Long wire antenna random wire

 susceptibility of equipment to RF problems greatly influence things we most

-ome people (usually with QRP power levels)
+likely notice.
+This is why some people (usually with QRP power levels)

 swear by end-fed half-waves, while others (usually with higher power) avoid